-The film closes with a funny but disturbing scene of grotesque violence as Booth orders his dog to attack them, he beats up another one of them, and finally one is put to death by a flamethrower by Dalton in his swimming pool (an old prop from one of his movies).
+The film closes with a funny but disturbing scene of grotesque violence as Booth orders his dog to attack.
+Booth beats up another one of the Manson kids, and finally one is put to death by a flamethrower brandished by Dalton in his swimming pool (an old prop from one of his movies).
 The ordeal leads Dalton to become friends with his neighbors, Polanski and Tate.
 Thus, in this revisionist narrative, Sharon Tate was never killed by the Manson group and order is restored.
 With the magic of old Hollywood, anything is possible.

 Tarantino’s latest is unusual.
 I was fascinated by the relationship between the fragile mess-of-an-actor in Dalton’s character, as well as his stronger all-American stunt double friend and protector in Booth.
 It is sort of an odd quixotic yet mutually dependent relationship.
 However, at the end of the film I was left asking myself, why such a long backstory to both characters?
 What is the point?
-In the end, it is a fable, or perhaps even an ode to a time gone by, when anything was possible in old Hollywood.
+In the end, the film is some form of a fable, or perhaps even an ode to a time gone by, when anything was possible in old Hollywood.
 It is the product of a maturing, and more reflective Tarantino, despite his many challenges.
 Perhaps Tarantino will be remembered as one of the greats.
-Or perhaps he will be remembered as a kid in a candy store -films filled with unnecessary violence, sex, and other gratuity, in conjunction with his shady relationship with disgraced former Hollywood strong-arm producer, Harvey Weinstein (who even sexually assaulted Uma Thurman during the filing of Kill Bill, which led Tarantino to confront Weinstein not for the first time about sexual abuse allegations).
-As I’ve grown older, I’ve grown less and less entranced by Tarantino’s films.
+Or perhaps he will be remembered as a sugar-addicted kid in a candy store -his films are so brazenly filled with unnecessary violence, sex, and other gratuity, in conjunction with his shady relationship with disgraced former Hollywood strong-arm producer, Harvey Weinstein (who even sexually assaulted Uma Thurman during the filing of Kill Bill, which led Tarantino to confront Weinstein not for the first time about sexual abuse allegations).
+As I’ve grown older, I’ve become less and less entranced by Tarantino’s films.
 The teenage boy in me thinks they are fun, but the adult in me finds fewer enduring artistic merits to his films.